Byteforge-Dev-Ai/foundation_docs/Next JS Workflow.md

 ## Debugging
-- When starting a site always close any previously running instances
+- Always close any previously running instances when starting a site
+- Always stop any running instances when editing code